-Twenty years on, I’d travelled the world, lived in 7 different countries, and founded two successful companies.
+Twenty years on, I traveled the world, lived in 7 different countries, and founded two successful companies.
 I had also earned myself some time off.
 So when my mother told me she needed a hand, I decided to go back.
 Just for a little bit, I told myself.
-My only objective being to help my mother with her project, and then return to my life in Paris.
+My only objective is to help my mother with her project, and then return to my life in Paris.
 Obviously.

 It’s funny how life works out.

 I soon discovered that a mother's lifetime dream is somehow yours as well.
 For so many years I had sought – and found – comfort and approbation in the fashion and luxury world.
 And yet, there was always this sense of something missing.